 “For the fashion industry to be sustainable economically, it must be sustainable socially and environmentally too.
 These provocative scenarios challenge all of us to look beyond the short term and use our collective power to work to create the kind of positive world we’d like to see in 2025.”

-John Anderson, president and chief executive officer of Levi Strauss & Co.
+John Anderson, President and CEO of Levi Strauss & Co

 Get in touch

 Planning on running a workshop session at your company or college?
 Then please get in touch as we would love to help out.
 Similarly, if you would like us to speak at an event or just want to know more about the project, please don’t hesitate to get in contact.

 - Independent, 4 March 2010, "Owning stuff is out," says fashion trend forecaster